 For more about the "nuts and bolts" of Episcopal worship, read on!

 Two Eucharistic (Communion) services are in common use by the Episcopal Church.
-Here at Christ Episcopal Church, the older and more formal Rite I service is held at 9 AM on Sundays and the modern and less-formal Rite II is held at 10 AM on Sundays.
-Another distinction is that except at Christmas and Easter, there is no singing or organ music at the 9 AM service, while the 10 AM service makes ample use of choral singing, organ music, and hymn singing by the congregation.
+Here at Christ Episcopal Church, Rite II is held at 10 AM on Sundays and features choral singing, organ music, and hymn singing by the congregation.